![]() | NORTHEAST USA 1999-2000 |

 Long Beach Island, New Jersey.
 View from top of Barnegat Light north to mainland.
 The large building in the distance is, I think, the nuclear power station.

-Long Beach Island New Jersey.
-View from top of Barnegat Light east over the Atlantic Ocean.
-The artificial breakwater you can see is the umpteeth here at the site.
+There have been several artificial breakwaters at this site.
+The one that you can see is the umpteeth here at the site.
 One breakwater constructed about 80 years ago consisted mainly of old scrap cars.
-I went immediately to fetch a bucket, spade and mechanical digger.

-It was just off the coast here that one of the most unusual if not astonishing transport encounters took place.
-See if you can picture the scene.
 It's 15th October 1910, 20:00 hours (8pm), dark, and there's a thick Atlantic fog.
 And here you are in your four-masted schooner the Addison E Bullard whose mainmast is 110 feet.
 And all of a sudden something huge - enormous - suddenly appears out of the sky heading straight for you.
 It scrapes your mainmast, you hear voices in the sky, and suddenly the object turns at right angles and veers off into the night.

 The Addison E Bullard had just had a close encounter with the airship America, which had earlier that day left Atlantic City in what was probably the first serious attempt to cross the Atlantic by air.
 It didn't in fact make it, coming down in the Atlantic just 400 miles off the American coast, but nevertheless it was a valiant attempt.
-Who knows what might have happened had the America not encountered the Addison E Bullard in such a fashion.
-It clearly unnerved the airship's crew and the commander, Walter Wellman, never flew again.

 Long Beach Island New Jersey.
 View from top of Barnegat Light east over to mainland